jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 **pragma HLS dependence**

 Vitis HLS detects dependencies within loops: dependencies within the same iteration of a loop are loop-independent dependencies, and dependencies between different iterations of a loop are loop-carried dependencies.
-The DEPENDENCE pragma allows you to provide additional information to define, negate loop dependencies, and allow loops to be pipelined with lower intervals.
+The DEPENDENCE pragma allows you to provide additional information to define, and negate loop dependencies, and allow loops to be pipelined with lower intervals.

 **Loop-independent dependence**